openloc/OpenLocalizationSample-jaJP/openpublish/introduction.md

 Let's do a demo for open localization !

-This is a new sentence.
+This is a new sentence!